ChenBingWei1201/genai-stars/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Robust Authentication**: Secure and reliable user login and registration system.
+👉 **Robust Authentication**: Secure and reliable user login and registration system with Convex and Clerk.

+👉 **Video with AI**: Use Twelve Labs two models: Marengo2.6 and Pegasus1.1 to generate videos' hastags, summary, highlights, and chapters and classify with predefined classes and store these data into Convex automatically with Twelve Labs Webhook.
+User can watch not only the main video but also its highlights, chapters instantly.

+👉 **Smartly Videos Recommendation**: Use Twelve Labs API "search" to search videos with hashtags to recommend similar videos.

+👉 **Comment Section**: Integrate Disqus into the web app that store comment in Disqus db.

+👉 **Discover Page**: Dedicated page for users to explore videos.

+👉 **Responsive Design**: Fully functional and visually appealing across all devices and screen sizes.

 ## <a name="quick-start">🤸 Quick Start</a>